victorchu/algorithms/README.md

 # Algorithms

-Top algorithms implemented in Python3.
-Some are implemented in Java as well.
+Some popular algorithms implemented in Python3 and/or Java.

-## Cover Topics
+## Covered Topics
+- string_array
+- linked_list
+- sorting_and_search
 - matrix
-- sorting_and_search
-- string_array

-## Future Topics:
+## Other Candidate
-- linked list
 - tree, heap and trie
 - graph
 - dynamic programming